Challenging child support decisions

 How long do I have if I want to make an objection?

-- that the annual amount of child support is wrong because IRD didn’t correctly apply the Child Support Act.
+- the annual amount of child support is wrong because IRD didn’t correctly apply the Child Support Act.

-Either parent can object on those grounds.
+Either parent can disagree for any of those reasons.

 Does the liable parent have to keep paying once they’ve made an objection?